SuperFlyTV/sofie-demo-blueprints/packages/docs/docs/piece_types/creating_piece_types.md

 `packages\blueprints\src\base\showstyle\sofie-editor-parsers\gfx.ts`

-Create simple types, we only have a `stepCount` property here because of the Rundown Editor's limitations ideally we'd ingest a `NoraContentSteps` as a step property that is already defined in Sofie so if you want to implement stepped graphics we suggest looking into that.
+Create simple types, we only have a `stepCount` property here because of the Rundown Editor's limitations.
+Ideally we'd ingest a `NoraContentSteps` as a step property that is already defined in Sofie so if you want to implement stepped graphics we suggest looking into that.

 ```typescript
 export interface GraphicObjectBase extends BaseObject {